wycliffeonly/wycliffeonly.github.io/_posts/2024/2024-10-05-everyone-should-be-a-gardener-says-adam.md

 ---

-A man has been telling Adam that if he does not serve God, bad things will happen to him.
+A man had been telling Adam that if he does not serve God, bad things will happen to him.

 "But what does serving God mean?", Adam questioned.